cristovaoiglesias/demde/README.md

 # DEMDE: Decision Making Design based on Bayesian Network for Personalized Monitoring System

-This repository has the code and dataset used in the model evaluation of BN modeled in the case study.
+This repository has the code (NETICA software) and dataset used in the model evaluation of BN modeled in the case study.